Mezage/Gallery-Website/README.md

 # Gallery-Website
-Ran in apache, coded in Python/HTML/Javascript Includes calls to a MySQL database
+Ran in apache-tomcat, coded in Python/HTML/Javascript Includes calls to a MySQL database